 4.5.2 Determine volume

+Import the DICOM files into the analysis software.
 The assessor shall segment each of 42 target tumors (7 tumors in 3 scans for each of 2 scanners) as described in the Image Analysis Activity (See 3.9).

 The assessor is permitted to edit the tumor segmentation or seed point if that is part of the normal operation of the tool.
-If segmentation edits are performed, results shall be reported both with and without editing.
+If segmentation edits are performed (e.g. to ensure the volumetric assessment incorporates the whole nodule and excludes any adjacent tissues), results shall be reported both with and without editing.

 When evaluating an Image Analysis Tool, a single reader shall be used for this entire assessment procedure.